 State of Children’s Rights Reports

 Every year, Together publishes the State of Children’s Rights in Scotland report which aims to monitor implementation of the United Nations Convention on the Rights of the Child (UNCRC) in Scotland.
-Each report takes a different approach to looking at whether enough is being done to fulfil the human rights of children living in Scotland.
+Each report takes a different approach to looking at whether enough is being done to fulfill the human rights of children living in Scotland.

 Research for State of Children’s Rights reports is undertaken through a variety of methods, including seminars, surveys, and desk research.
 We undertake extensive engagement with our membership throughout this process and much of the evidence we collect for the report draws from our members’ work in policy and practice.